-You must pass complete the required number of hours, offshore passage miles, and obtain the signatures and recommendations of your skipper, the OSTS program director, and the Director, Naval Academy Sailing to obtain your D-OS qual.
+In order to transition from D-CS to D-OS , coastal skippers must complete the required number of hours, offshore passage miles, and obtain the signatures and recommendations of their offshore skipper, program director, and the Director, Naval Academy Sailing.
 This is typically done by sailing a summer block as an XO.

 D-Maintaining Your Qualification

 - Annual Rules of the Road (ROR) Exam (every Spring)

 - Quarterly ROR Exam (every Summer and Fall)

 - Maintain an active, US Sailing approved First aid/CPR certification